Resume

 • You’re prepared to provide specific examples of how you used the skill and can elaborate on your experiences.

-On the other hand, these are the signs that you’re not quite ready to list a certain soft skill on your resume:
+On the flip side, these are the signs that you should avoid listing a certain soft skill on your resume:

 • You lack experience using the skill.
-If you haven't had a chance to develop the skill, it's best to focus on what you can offer.
+If you haven't had a chance to develop the skill, it's best to focus on other abilities you can offer.

 • You can't provide concrete examples of how you used the skill to achieve a positive outcome.
 Being able to back up your claims with specifics is key.